-4.2.1 RTXC - Remove Thread Method-X Call
+5.2.1 RTXC - Remove Thread Method-X Call

-The RTXC operator removes calls to the following methods: wait(), join(), sleep(), yield(), notify(), and notifyAll().
-Removing the wait() method can cause potential interference, removing the join() and sleep() methods can cause the sleep() bug pattern, and removing the notifiy() and notifyAll() method calls is an example of losing a notify bug.
+The RTXC operator removes calls to the following methods: wait(), join(),sleep(), yield(), notify(), and notifyAll().
+Removing the wait() method can cause potential interference, removing the join() and sleep() methods can cause the sleep() bug pattern, and removing the notify() and notifyAll() method calls is an example of losing a notify bug.
 We will now provide an example of the RTXC operator used to remove a wait() method call.

-Original Code: RTXC Mutant:
+Original Code: RTXC Mutant for wait():

 try { try {

-wait (); // removed

-} catch // wait ();
+wait(); //removed wait();

-} catch
+} catch } catch

-4.2.2 RCXC - Remove Concurrency Mechanism Method-X Call
+5.2.2 RCXC - Remove Concurrency Mechanism Method-X Call

 The RCXC operator can be applied to the following concurrency mechanisms: Locks (lock(), unlock()), Condition (signal(), signalAll()), Semaphore (acquire(), release()), Latch(countDown(), and ExecutorService(e.g., submit()).

-For details on each method as well as the application of the RCXC operator to each method see [3].
-In this paper we will only discuss the RCXC operator when using locks.
-In a ReentrantLock or a ReentrantReadWriteLock a call to the unlock() method attempts to release the lock.
-The RCXC operator removes this call thus the lock is not released.
-This is an example of a blocking critical section bug.
+Let us consider a specific application of the RCXC operator in a ReentrantLock or a ReentrantRead-WriteLock with a call to the unlock() method.
+The RCXC operator removes this call thus the lock is not released causing an example of a blocking critical section bug.
 For example:

+'''

-Original Code: RCXC Mutant:
+Original Code:

+RCXC Mutant for a Lock:

-private Lock lock1 private Lock lock1
+private Lock lock1 = new ReentrantLock();

-= new ReentrantLock(); = new ReentrantLock();
+private Lock lock1 = new ReentrantLock();

+lock1.lock();

-lock1.lock(); lock1.lock();
+lock1.lock();

+try {

-try { try {
+try {

-} finally { lock1.unlock(); } } finally { //removed lock1.unlock(); }
+} finally {

+} finally {

+lock1.unlock();

+//removed lock1.unlock();

+}

+}

+. . .

+. . .

+'''